JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 	Remnants Tesla Helmet
 	T51b PA Helmet

+* Stealth field
+	Chinese Stealth Armor

-* Stealth Boy field is now controllable (Hotkey) and status is displayed in the HUD
+* Stealth Boy field is now controllable (Hotkey) and the status is displayed in the HUD

 ========================================================================================================================================